US special forces soldier arrested after allegedly winning $400,000 on Maduro raid - Local News 8

 (CNN) — A US special forces soldier involved in the capture of Venezuelan President Nicolás Maduro was arrested and charged for allegedly betting on that operation, netting him $400,000 in profits.

+But Van Dyke was involved in the planning and execution of Operation Absolute Resolve, prosecutors allege, and had access to classified information before he placed the bet.
+His winnings, though anonymous, caught the attention of law enforcement almost immediately.

-Van Dyke is facing five criminal charges and will make his first court appearance in North Carolina.
-Van Dyke is an active duty solider stationed at Fort Bragg.
+Van Dyke, an active duty solider stationed at Fort Bragg, faces five criminal charges for stealing and misusing confidential government information, theft and fraud.
+He will make his first court appearance in North Carolina.
 No attorney has been listed for him on the court docket.

-He allegedly made 13 bets from December 27 to January 2, hours before the overnight capture.
+He allegedly made 13 bets from December 27 to January 2, the last being hours before the overnight capture.
 Prosecutors said Van Dyke sent his more than $400,000 in profits to a foreign cryptocurrency vault before he deposited them in an online brokerage account.

+A master sergeant in the Army is a senior noncommissioned officer, considered a key tactical leader and technical expert and serving as the principal NCO typically at the Army battalion level.
+Senior NCOs are often looked to for setting and upholding the standard for more junior soldiers in the unit.

 “Those entrusted to safeguard our nation’s secrets have a duty to protect them and our armed service members, and not to use that information for personal financial gain,” said Jay Clayton, US attorney for the Southern District of New York.